 Tackling Problems Early

 We are only as strong as our weakest link.
 That’s why it’s vital for nonprofit leaders to keep a pulse on board members’ engagement and address issues as they arise.
-As we like to say, when board problems arise, average Executive Directors get frustrated and complain, but above-average EDs turn into detectives to undercover what is going on and try to find solutions.
+As we like to say, when board problems arise, average Executive Directors get frustrated and complain, but above-average Executive Directors turn into detectives to uncover what is going on and try to find solutions.

 If you sense a board member is quiet quitting, it is important to address it head-on.
-Left unchecked, quiet quitting can become a toxic culture for the group and lead to more quiet quitters in the future.
-So address your concern with that individual (without assumptions), hear them out and collectively decide how to constructively resolve the situation.
+Left unchecked, quiet quitting can lead to a toxic culture for the group and more quiet quitters in the future.
+So address your concern with that individual (without making assumptions), hear them out and collectively decide how to constructively resolve the situation.